 The Triumph Thruxton R is a big motorcycle and sports big piston forks from Showa and Ohlin shocks.
 Also, the multiple riding modes, traction control, Brembo brakes and ABS set her apart from commuting bikes.
 The Parallel Twin engine has 8-valves and Triumph updated it to provide 68% more power than the old Triumph Thruxton did.
 The water- cooling system is somewhat hidden, and it is a complete marvel that they could fit it there.

-Engine looks nothing but astonishing matching the matte tank and the golden shocks.
+The engine looks nothing but astonishing matching the matte tank and the golden shocks.
 If there is one thing we can say about this bike is that it does everything in style.
 On the downside, for me at least, the engine´s power is channelled by a dual set of exhausts that are almost silent.
 An aftermarket set will make it roar and sing, but with such a big engine one would expect a low-key roar proper of a big bike.

 The R version of the Triumph Thruxton 1200 is everything that 1200 is not regarding rolling comfort.
 With a pair of 17-inch rims with the Diablo Rosso Corsa by Pirelli, the grip and manoeuvrability improve a lot.
 It also has 43mm big piston inverted forks by Showa and Öhlins in the back handle suspension very well.
 The difference in this department with the Triumph Thruxton 1200 is that it can be adjusted for perfect performance.
 Both bikes have 4.72 inches of travel in them.
 This ability to adjust the suspension is not a minor detail, especially when you are out on the road for a couple of hours.
 The lower bars for the café racer look can be tiring for the shoulders and the back.